Ex-Derry City man Philip Lowry deservedly wins September's Dream Spanish Homes Player of the Month award

-Former Derry City midfielder Philip Lowry wins Dream Spanish Homes Player of the Month prize
+Former Derry City midfielder Philip Lowry wins Dream Spanish Homes Player of the Month accolade

 The Dream Spanish Homes Player of the Month for September is Crusaders midfielder Philip Lowry.